A trek through Iran’s main highlights

 This long distance trek in the Zargos mountains allows first time visitors to include Iran’s best UNESCO heritage sites as well as the DENA national park.
 It is one of the best hiking routes in Iran and is listed on the UNESCO Biosphere Reserve list.
 The journey will start from Shiraz and finish in Tehran.
 The first 4 days of the hike is at a moderate level of difficulty and its suitable for general hikers in good condition.
 The last two days are a bit more challenging as we will climb up to one of the heights Zogros peaks (4400 m).
 It is possible, of course to modify this part and choose an easier route.

-In the cultural and historical part of this trip you will visit all UNESCO sites and the most highlights of Shiraz, Isfahan, Yazd, Kashan and Tehran.
+In the cultural and historical part of this trip you will visit all UNESCO sites and the most Iran’s highlights in Shiraz, Isfahan, Yazd, Kashan and Tehran.
 The period for this trip is from May to November, but May and June are the best months.